 According to Lewis, over time, experienced riveters get a "feel" for properly set rivets.
-The more advanced bucking bars allow "someone that may not be experienced at doing that particular job to install rivets faster, with better feel," says Lewis.
+The more advanced bucking bars allow "someone that may not be experienced at doing that particular job to install rivets faster, with better feel," he said.